 - Review your Academic Requirements Report (ARR) to ensure that all university, major, and minor (if required) requirements are met, including total graduation hours earned.

-- Verify you have satisfied all university requirements (upper division writing, scholarship in practice/formative experience, natural science lab, multicultural X/Y courses, summer hours, a 2.0 FSU GPA, etc.)
+- Verify you have satisfied all university requirements (upper division writing, scholarship in practice/formative experience, natural science lab, diversity courses, summer hours, a 2.0 FSU GPA, etc.).

-- All Graduate Students (MS/MA/MPA/MPH/MSP/PhD): Verify with your Graduate Director that you have completed all graduation requirements.
+- All Graduate Students (MS/MA/MPA/MPH/MSP/PhD): Verify with your Graduate Director that you have completed all graduation requirements including major program, university (hours in the program, 3.0 FSU GPA, etc.).

 - PhD and MS Thesis students: Ensure you meet the manuscript clearance deadlines.
 Dates are published on the Graduate School’s website.

-- All incomplete “I”, and “NG” grades must be cleared.
+- All incomplete “I”, and non-reported “NG” grades must be resolved before you are able to graduate.
 Inform your professors that this is your graduating semester so all of your grades are submitted on time.
-Check your GPA and grades in Student Central on your ARR.
+Check your GPA and grades in Student Central.

 - Transient Courses: transient courses must be posted to your academic record well in advance of the deadline for degrees to post.

-- Incomplete or non-reported grades received in your final semester will prevent you from graduating.
-This includes I grades, exchange program courses, and transient courses.
+- Incomplete or non-reported grades in your final semester will prevent you from graduating.
+This includes “I” grades, pending exchange program courses, and transient courses.

 Visit your Career Liaison or Career Services for a virtual review of your resume, cover letter, personal statement, or other career-related documents.
 Your liaison will provide written and video feedback for how to improve of your document.
 You can submit your files using Career Docs.